 Wake Up Early

-If you are able to get to bed at a reasonable time every night (before 10pm) then it’s best to try and wake up early, usually before the sun rises.
+If you are able to get to sleep at a reasonable time every night (before 10pm) then it’s best to try and wake up early, usually before the sun rises.
 Of course, this can vary based on the seasons, but according to Ayurveda, the best time to wake up also varies depending on your dosha.
 If you don’t know your dosha, then take this free quiz to find out.

 Vatta – Around 6am